eviedense/CI.SI/EXTRA/INTERIM.md

 Morgan grunted.
 "Lúniks.
 They call it Lúniks."

 A planet far away from the wasteland.
 And if it was able to harbor humanity, then it had everything that Earth had that humanity had used already.
 In spades.

+Somehow, Palmer had hidden an entire planet from the existence of upper America.
+Not only had he ripped Cisila's life from her, he had hidden the existence of a saving grace.
+It seemed like he just wanted people to play with, as if the world was a table-top game.
+If she ever got a chance to get to Lúniks, Gradient would take it.

+# 7
+# BACK ON TRACK
+### REMNANTS, ILLINOIS
+### 4:01PM, CST
+### FEBRUARY 10TH, 2074
+#### CODENAME GRADIENT, CORPORAL JOHN MORGAN